awsdocs/aws-sct-user-guide/doc_source/agents.cassandra.md

    }
    ```

-   Attach this IAM policy to your IAM user\.
-For more information, see [Creating IAM policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html) in the *IAM User Guide*\.

 1. Create an IAM policy that provides access to your Amazon S3 bucket\.
 Make sure that your IAM policy includes the following permissions\.

    ```